Gateway Film Center, Columbus, Ohio – Friday, October 13, 2017*

 1:17 AM – As police and paramedics deconstruct the sprawling Higgins Haven crime scene, including a convincing mock-up of the barn where Jason made his historic first final stand, I find myself struck most by the blase attitudes of all but one of the attendants – these folks have presumably been worked to the brink of collapse, after all, by two separate massacres in as many days – and, of course, by Jason’s runaway fingernails, which look like those folding mini-shovels conveniently available (in packs of five?) at your neighborhood camping outfitter.

-1:18:30 AM – As we transition to the morgue environment, Zito cleverly mounts a camera on Jason’s gurney to provide extended POV as he negotiates the halls.
-I also really appreciate the momentary insert shot of a distraught couple in an ancillary waiting room, with the husband standing and stoic and the seated wife comforting a brown-haired girl in pink with her back to us that I assume can only be Part 3’s Chris.
+1:18:30 AM – As we transition to the local morgue, Zito cleverly mounts a camera on Jason’s gurney to provide extended POV as he negotiates the halls.
+I also really appreciate the momentary insert shot of a distraught couple in an ancillary waiting room, with the husband standing and stoic and the seated wife comforting a brown-haired girl in pink with her back to us that I assume is supposed to be Part 3’s Chris.
 Really nice touch, and it won’t be the last.
-Zito may not have Sean Cunningham’s gift for arresting visuals, but he does have an apparent way with actors and an appealing eye for details.
+Zito may not have Sean Cunningham’s gift for arresting visuals, but he does have an apparent way with young actors and an appealing eye for details.

 1:19 AM – We are introduced to Wessex County, New Jersey’s head coroner, Axel.
 A class act and consummate professional, he greets the paramedics with his mouth full, resting a half-eaten sandwich on the barrel chest of the momentarily-late Mr. Voorhees (wait, Spoiler Alert?!) just long enough to sign over the chain of custody form while making a casual inference to necrophilia that is more than sufficient to speed them on their way.
 Axel is played by D-movie “that guy” Bruce Mahler, also notable as the oblivious, accident-prone Officer Fackler from the Police Academy franchise.
 You gotta hand it to the guy’s agent for insisting only on prestige parts.

-1:19:30 AM – Who knew there was so much sexual intrigue to be found in a county morgue, snappy banter between sniping lovers sparkling like a DIY production of His Girl Friday?
+1:19:30 AM – Who knew there was so much sexual intrigue to be found in a county morgue, or snappy banter between sniping lovers that sparkles like a DIY production of His Girl Friday?
 You’re probably rethinking your career path as we speak.

 1:22 AM – “I’ll tell you where I’m going!
 I’m going crazy!”
 Dunno why I enjoy that throwaway line so, except perhaps as proof that, despite being up for occasional hijinks in the cold room with him, the quick-thinking Nurse Morgan – and, given this series’ intellectual pedigree, she is a Mensa member – is superior to her pesky, pervy paramour in every way conceivable.

-1:23 AM – I assume everyone else noticed the wisp of exhaled air escaping from Jason’s mask as he is loaded into the morgue freezer?
+1:23 AM – I assume everyone else noticed the wisp of exhaled air escaping from Jason’s mask just before the door closes as he is loaded into the morgue freezer?

 (cont.)
 Farewell, Nurse Morgan.
 The infliction upon you, in rapid succession, of first Faxler and then Jason would have to qualify, I’d think, as the textbook definition of a bad night.

 1:26 AM – But hark, what mechanical beast rounds the bend o’er yonder?
 Why, ‘tis a car veritably teeming with morons!
 We’ll meet them all in turn, of course, but I will say up front that they’re a reliable, arguably even above average, assortment of series cliches intermixed with a few who have no established precedent.
 In Breakfast Club parlance, we could identify them as “The Bland Guy” (Paul), “The Sweet Guy” (Doug…yeah, I had no idea either), “The Virgin” (Sara), “The Sexpot” (Samantha), “The Nebbish” (Jimmy), and “The Creep” (Ted).
-Besides the preordained conjugal couple, Final Chapter breaks somewhat new ground on two fronts: first of all, in pairing off (almost) every other member of its teenaged contingent into a couple of his or her own instead of just leaving them pining alone, and, more importantly, by introducing, in the oddball/sleazeball pairing of Jimmy and Ted, the series’ first true platonic couple, although, admittedly, one seizing on more of a Bert/Ernie than a Segal/Rudd vibe.
+Besides the preordained conjugal couple – Samantha and Paul if you’re keeping score – Final Chapter breaks somewhat new ground on two fronts: first of all, in pairing off (almost) every other member of its teenaged contingent into a couple of his or her own instead of just leaving them pining alone, and, more importantly, by introducing, in the oddball/sleazeball pairing of Jimmy and Ted, the series’ first true platonic hetero couple, although, admittedly, one seizing on more of a Bert/Ernie than a Segal/Rudd vibe.

-1:29 AM – Lots of fans seem to remember the random murder of the banana-loving hitchhiker fondly, but to me it’s practically the grossest thing in the movie, and for reasons having little to do with special effects.
+1:29 AM – Lots of fans seem to remember the random murder of the banana-loving hitchhiker fondly.
+To me it’s also the grossest thing in the movie, and for reasons having little to do with special effects.
 Always chew your food before swallowing, kids, and, also, try to swallow your food before being stabbed in the throat.
 Knowing is half the battle.

 1:31 AM – Zito has said in interviews that he lingers on the shot of Mrs. Jarvis observing the incoming kids as they decamp and move into the impressively gothic, not-at-all-evocative-of-Psycho mansion next door because he wanted to sow seeds of doubt in the audience that mothers of any sort in this series could be trusted.
 He’s reaching, obviously, but even though there’s no practical room for such a conceit to co-exist with a full-on Voorheesian rampage, that doesn’t mean the idea isn’t kind of intriguing.